Call us FREE on

 A Brief History of Stamp Duty

 Stamp Duty originally began on 28th June 1694 and was introduced to help cover the costs of the war with France.
-The charge was initially applied to paper documentation and has also covered other items such as playing cards, cheques and newspapers.
+The charge was initially applied to paper documentation and also covered other items such as playing cards, cheques and newspapers.
 It was so successful that stamp duty has continued to the present day through various different Stamp Acts.

 The Finance Act 2003 introduced Stamp Duty Land Tax which is a lump sum tax charged on property and land transactions in the UK.